suncoast-devs/handbook/lessons/front-end-safari/adding-style.md

 # Better, but not yet perfect

-While the page is much better with an application of CSS it is not yet exactly what we want.
+While the page is much better with an application of CSS, it is not yet exactly what we want.
 Next, we will look at adjusting the general layout of the page and certain elements within.
-To do this we will be using CSS `flexbox` and CSS `grid` techniques.
+To do this, we will be using CSS `flexbox` and CSS `grid` techniques.

-We should also remember that `better, but not yet perfect` is a good goal to work towards when dealing with CSS.
+We should also remember that `better but not yet perfect` is a good goal to work towards when dealing with CSS.
 Often we will feel like poor Peter Griffin in this image:

 ![](./assets/blindssuck.gif)

-If we seek to incrementally improve our CSS, apply updates without adding extraneous markup, and reviewing each change we can add style to our pages without losing our patience.
+If we seek to incrementally improve our CSS, apply updates without adding extraneous markup, and review each change, we can add style to our pages without losing our patience.